nikolaydubina/go-recipes/README.md

 ### [⏫](#contents)➡ Enrich `go test` output

-This tool adds colors and enriches `go test` output.
-It can be used in pipeline and has lots of options. — [@kyoh86](https://github.com/kyoh86)
+Add colors and enriche `go test` output.
+It can be used in CI pipeline and has lots of options. — [@kyoh86](https://github.com/kyoh86)

 ```